 We assist state employees who have been injured on the job and ensure excellent customer service throughout the process

-The Division contracts with a third-party administrator for the processing of state employees’ workers’ compensation claims with a managed care organization for provider network and managed care services, and with a pharmacy benefits manager for a pharmacy network and processing of pharmacy bills.
-The Division’s staff monitors the work done by these companies and acts as a liaison between state employees, the third party administrator and medical providers.
+The Division contracts with a third-party administrator for the processing of state employees’ workers’ compensation claims through a managed-care framework that includes a provider network and pharmacy management.
+The Division’s staff monitors the work done by the administrator and acts as a liaison between state employees, the third party administrator, and medical providers.

 Following these steps will ensure a successful claims process.